SEC Warns Capital Market Operators against Unethical Practices - THISDAYLIVE

 Uduk said the use of ICT has been fully integrated into financial services and as such Financial Technology (Fintech) and Regulatory Technology (Regtech) are trending, having been embraced by both the operators and the investors as ways to further enhance the growth and expansion of business in addition to regulatory and compliance issues.

 “Let me congratulate all inductees here today.
 Your qualification and admission to practice as members of the Stock Exchange is indeed a great achievement, which will equally be of benefit to the capital market as a whole.
-I therefore welcome you to the brokerage community on behalf of the Securities and Exchange Commission”, she said.
+I therefore welcome you to the brokerage community on behalf of the Securities and Exchange Commission.”